lambdaclass/concrete/paper/evidence-carrying.typ

     [Spec-drift regression], [Checked-in adversarial fixture downgrades proof status], [Extraction rules discharged], [R-01..R-04: literals, identifiers, binops], ),
   caption: [Evaluation summary.
-Counts are intentionally modest; the point is that each number is tied to a compiler artifact or checked regression.], )
+The counts are small; the point is that each one is tied to a compiler artifact or a checked regression.], )

 = Thesis